mshangle1/watchmen/README.md

 The more microservices you have, the more tests you need, more brittle and time-consuming it becomes to write, execute and maintain test set.
 To reduce the cost of API tests creation and maintenance, Watchmen framework was created.

-**The main philosophies of Watchmen is reuse - reuse steps, reuse input data, reuse assertions, reuse team knowledge**.
+**The main philosophy of Watchmen is reuse - reuse steps, reuse input data, reuse assertions, reuse team knowledge**.

 While the back-end implementation and technology stack for different APIs are very different, API contracts are very similar.
 The concept of reuse has helped our teams to retrieve testers knowledge from existing tests and reuse it to create abstract Gherkin steps and Java methods.